 Many who are grieving find that they really appreciate contact months later, when most interest has dropped off.
 This is especially true on anniversaries, birthdays, or holidays that remind them of their loss.
 A text, call, card or email can be a much-needed reminder that even over time, they are not alone.

 As the worst of the grief fades, the person may feel the need to restore balance in their friendships, so they don't feel one-sided.
 They may want those close to them to know they are there to help carry their troubles too.
 Make sure you allow this shift and let them offer help or assistance in other ways, so that they benefit from feeling like they have something to contribute to the friendship.

 Be sensitive to unique factors that affect the person

 There's no one way to grieve and there's no one way to comfort.
 And what helps a person one day might not help that person the next day.
 When someone is suffering, think about how they might want to be treated.
 The person who is grieving may worry about stigma and feel less able to talk openly as a result.
 They may experience anger, lower functioning, or illness.
 Try to avoid judgment.
 Take your cues from the person and respond with understanding or action that meets their needs.

 Help challenge the person

-Some people might need to be reminded that, though grieving, they still need to set and achieve goals at work, school, or in other areas of their lives.
+Some people might need to be reminded that, though grieving, they still need to set and achieve goals at work, school or in other areas of their lives.
 Challenging someone could backfire, but if you know the person well enough, encouragement like this might provide a needed jolt of confidence.
 A gentle reminder that they could fail by failing to try may help.
-You may also challenge them to reach out for more formal help from a mental health professional, mentor, or clergy member, if they are experiencing a significant amount of emotional pain or struggling to function for an extended period of time.
+You may also challenge them to reach out for more formal help from a mental health professional, mentor, or clergy member, if they are experiencing a significant amount of emotional pain or struggling to function for an extended time.

 You May Also Be Interested In